Abdullah Yusuf Ali: Triumph and Tragedy

 Religious work

-Yusuf Ali’s involvement with religion started becoming more intense soon after his resignation from the ICS in 1914.
-After settling down in Britain, he became a Trustee of the Shah Jehan Mosque in Woking, the oldest in the UK.
+Yusuf Ali’s involvement with religion intensified after he resigned from the ICS in 1914.
+After settling in Britain, he became a Trustee of the Shah Jehan Mosque in Woking, the oldest in the UK.
 In 1921, he became a Trustee of the fund to build the East London Mosque.
 He would later inaugurate and name the Rashid Mosque, Edmonton, the first mosque in Canada.

-But, it was while in Lahore that he started writing increasingly on religion, especially for the Progressive Islam series.
-According to Sherif, “For Yusuf Ali ‘progressive Islam’ was a catchphrase which did not harbour a burning iconoclasm but possessed a gentler focus, conveyed in the titles published in the ‘Progressive Islam’ series since 1925: Greatest Need of the Age; Islam as a World Force; The Fundamentals of Islam; Personality of Muhammad.”
-He also published in the series, Moral Education: Aims and Methods (1930), Personality of Man in Islam (1931), and The Message of Islam (1940).
+However, while in Lahore, he started writing increasingly about religion, especially for the Progressive Islam series.
+According to Sherif, “For Yusuf Ali, ‘progressive Islam’ was a catchphrase which did not harbour a burning iconoclasm but possessed a gentler focus, conveyed in the titles published in the ‘Progressive Islam’ series since 1925: Greatest Need of the Age; Islam as a World Force; The Fundamentals of Islam; Personality of Muhammad.”
+He also published in the series Moral Education: Aims and Methods (1930), Personality of Man in Islam (1931), and The Message of Islam (1940).
 The other books on the subject were The Religious Polity of Islam (1933).
 He also contributed to the Encyclopaedia of Islam.
 All these led to the Urdu Press calling him, like Iqbal, Allama, the most learned.

 Translation of the Qur’an